kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# A Real Integration Is Often Smaller Than People Expect
+## A Real Integration Is Often Smaller Than People Expect { #real-integration-smaller }

 The phrase "Kora does not support library X" can sound like a serious compatibility gap.